 - (a) One last experiment, this time run the load program with real-time priority 70: sudo chrt -r 70 ./load and put it in the background again. - (b) Try measuring with regular ./measure 100 This might take forever.
-After a bit you can kill the load process with control-C so the measure finishes up. - (c) Now re-run the load program with real-time priority 70: sudo chrt -r 70 ./load, put it in the background, and this time run measure with a higher priority sudo chrt -r 75 ./measure 100
+After a bit you can kill the load process with control-C so the measure finishes up. - (c) With the load program with real-time priority 70 still in the background, now run measure with a higher priority than the load sudo chrt -r 75 ./measure 100